octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 OctopusAppchain: pallet_octopus_appchain::{Module, Call, Storage, Config<T>, Event<T>, ValidateUnsigned},
 ```

-You can see the last commit of [Barnacle](https://github.com/octopus-network/barnacle) for whole changes.
+You can see the last commit of [Barnacle](https://github.com/octopus-network/barnacle) for the entire changes.

-#### Generate and update Chain Spec file
+#### Generate and update the Chain Spec file

-1. Firstly, you need to generate your chainspec file, e.g.:
+1. First, you need to generate your chainspec file, e.g.:

    ```bash
    ./target/debug/node-template build-spec --disable-default-bootnode --chain local > chain-spec.json